The Ming Dynasty

 - Yingzong became emperor when he was just 8 years old.
 He was later captured by the Mongols.
 When he was released he found his brother was emperor.
 He would later regain his rule.

-- When Emperor Hongwu became worried about losing his thrown, he established a secret police called the Jinyi Wei to spy on people.
+- When Emperor Hongwu became worried about losing his throne, he established a secret police called the Jinyi Wei to spy on people.

 For more information on the civilization of Ancient China: